Top 28 Restaurants in Iceland

 If you're feeling picky, you can order a la carte at Tapas Barinn and choose whichever items you fancy on the menu.
 There are also options for curated menus, such as the "Icelandic Gourmet Feast," where diners can try traditional Icelandic staples, such as arctic char and puffin, presented in tapas style, or go for the "Journey into the Unknown," which includes a little bit of everything, from fish to meat to veggies.

 Tapas Barinn has cemented itself as a popular choice for both locals and visitors to enjoy a night out with good company and delicious food.
-Whether you want to try Icelandic food prepared in a novel way or are just in the mood for some Spanish goodies, Tapas Barinn is a great choice.
+With an average of 4.6 out of 5 stars from over 1,000 Google reviews, Tapas Barinn is a great choice for dinner, whether you want to try Icelandic food prepared in a novel way or are just in the mood for some Spanish goodies!

 Reserve your table at Tapas Barinn right now!